 Over the past 50 years, the Maris family has built a collaborative culture of patient-first ophthalmic care on Long Island.
-Dr. Peter Maris Jr. was fortunate to follow in the footsteps of two outstanding role models, namely his father (Dr. Peter Maris Sr.) and his late uncle (Dr. Charles Maris).
-The Maris Brothers established a large and reputable Long Island ophthalmology practice in the mid-1960’s.
-Both brothers enjoyed decades-long careers as ophthalmology clinicians and surgeons who earned the highest respect and admiration from their patients and colleagues in the New York area.
+Dr. Peter J.G.
+Maris, Jr. was fortunate to follow in the footsteps of two role models, namely his father (Dr. Peter J.G.
+Maris, Sr.) and his late uncle (Dr. Charles S. Maris).
+Dr. Peter Maris, Sr. was the first formally-trained retinal surgeon on Long Island, while Dr. Charles Maris was the first formally-trained orbit and plastics surgeon.
+The Maris Brothers established a large and reputable Long Island ophthalmology practice starting in the mid-1960’s.
+Both brothers enjoyed decades-long careers as ophthalmology clinicians and surgeons who earned the respect and admiration from their patients and colleagues in the New York area.

-In 1986, Dr. Peter Maris Sr. moved his practice to its current 230 Hilton Avenue location, at the border of Garden City, less than half-of-a-mile from the Garden City Hotel.
-After many fruitful years with his father at the helm, Dr. Peter Maris Jr. assumed all of the practice’s clinical responsibilities in 2006.
-In 2007, Dr. Maris formed Long Island Ophthalmic Care, P.L.L.C. and has remained its president and chief operating officer ever since.
+In 1986, Dr. Peter Maris, Sr. moved his practice to its current 230 Hilton Avenue location, at the border of Garden City, less than a mile from the famed Garden City Hotel.
+After many fruitful years with his father at the helm, Dr. Peter Maris, Jr. assumed all of the practice’s clinical responsibilities in 2006.
+In 2007, Dr. Maris Jr. formed Long Island Ophthalmic Care, P.L.L.C. and has remained its president and chief operating officer ever since.

 The Maris Brothers

-Dr. Peter Maris Jr. and Dr. Robert Lopez are proud to have attended some of the most prestigious universities and ophthalmology training programs in the country.
+Dr. Peter J.G.
+Maris, Jr. and Dr. Robert Lopez are proud to have attended some of the most esteemed universities and ophthalmology training programs in the country.
 Each of them has been mentored by world-renowned ophthalmologists during their subspecialty fellowship training years.
-Together, Dr. Maris and Dr. Lopez offer a complementary skill set that significantly benefits their patients and allows for unparalleled continuity of care.
+Together, Dr. Maris and Dr. Lopez offer a complementary skill set that benefits their patients and allows for unparalleled continuity of care.
 While Dr. Lopez is an expert vitreoretinal surgeon, Dr. Maris is one of only a handful of ophthalmologists in the entire nation who is subspecialty-trained in both glaucoma surgery and cornea surgery.